Laurier Brantford’s annual Social Justice Forum is where the campus community, the local community, and external activists come together.

 Workshops are also part of the forum.
 Some have been for graduate students and faculty, while others have focused on student social justice organizations or professionals working with people experiencing poverty, violence and oppression.
 In 2016, two workshops on Indigenous sovereignty and solidarity were free and open to the public.

-Laurier’s Society, Culture and Environment program, which will be renamed Social and Environmental Justice as of 2017/18, leads planning for the Social Justice Forum.
+Laurier’s Social Justic and Community Engagement program leads the planning for the Social Justice Forum.
 The Faculty of Liberal Arts, the Social Justice and Community Engagement master’s program, and other Laurier departments provide support, as do national and community organizations.
 These have included: the Sexual Assault Centre of Brant; Brant Response Against Violence Everywhere (BRAVE), Canadian Institutes of Health Research; the Social Science and Humanities Research Council of Canada; the Laurier Brantford Grants Program; and the Women’s Faculty Colleague (Brantford).

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×